rlktradewright/tradebuild-platform/Docs/UserGuides/CommandLineUtilities/PlaceOrders/PlaceOrders.md

 Cancels any bracket orders that have not yet been submitted, and any bracket order specifications that have not been completed.

 <br/><br/>
+### ROLLOVER Command

+Specifies that a futures, option or futures option position established by a bracket order is to be automatically rolled over to the next contract expiry.

+<br/><br/>
 ### SELL Command